 More mobile use and less security

-Weak mobile security combined with a global increase in smartphone adoption will inevitably lead to issues when it comes to ID theft.
-But users can take small steps in the right direction to avoid ID theft should their device be stolen.
+Weak mobile security combined with a global increase in smartphone adoption will inevitably lead to issues when it comes to identity theft.
+But users can take small steps in the right direction to avoid identity theft should their device be stolen.
 For example, ensuring no login details are stored on the device or using a PIN to protect the lock screen.

 Hackers outsmarting large companies